Scope of the Policy

 Sexual harassment is unwanted conduct of a sexual nature that affects the dignity of women and men at work, including physical, verbal or nonverbal conduct.
 It can be in the form of:

-• Lewd comments about appearance
+• Insensitive jokes or pranks• Lewd comments about appearance

 • Unnecessary bodily contact